BgeeDB/bgee-unil/src/markdown/support/sparql-tutorial/sparql-tutorial.md

 **Keywords**: Bgee knowledge graph, gene-expression profile, RDF, SPARQL.

 ## Overview
 In this tutorial we will demonstrate how to build complex queries to retrieve gene expression information.
 We will build them step-by-step based on simple queries.
-The language used for quering the Bgee knowledge graph is [SPARQL](https://www.w3.org/TR/sparql11-overview/).
+The language used for querying the Bgee knowledge graph is [SPARQL](https://www.w3.org/TR/sparql11-overview/).
 The Bgee graph was built based on the [GenEx semantic model](https://biosoda.github.io/genex/).

-The following sections describe queries that can be run direclty in our [SPARQL endpoint webpage](https://bgee.org/sparql/).
-Nevertheless, the Bgee SPARQL endpoint (see its webpage header below) can also be queried using your preferred programming language such as with the [SPARQLWrapper](https://sparqlwrapper.readthedocs.io/en/latest/) package for Python language or the [R SPARQL](http://www.r-bloggers.com/sparql-with-r-in-less-than-5-minutes/) package for the R language.
+The following sections describe queries that can be run directly in our [SPARQL endpoint webpage](https://bgee.org/sparql/).
+Nevertheless, the Bgee SPARQL endpoint (see its webpage header below) can also be queried using your preferred programming language such as with the [SPARQLWrapper](https://sparqlwrapper.readthedocs.io/en/latest/) package for the Python language or the [R SPARQL](http://www.r-bloggers.com/sparql-with-r-in-less-than-5-minutes/) package for the R language.

 ![](../img/doc/sparql-tutorial/bgee-sparql-endpoint.png#tutoimgborder)

 To improve readability, all reserved words of the SPARQL query language are written in capital letters.
 As per the SPARQL language:
 - All variables are defined by starting with a question mark `?`.
 - The graph patterns are stated as triples ended with a full stop (.): `subject predicate object .`.
-- Results are projected via the variables that are defined in the query header such as the reserverd word `SELECT`.
+- Results are projected via the variables that are defined in the query header such as the reserved word `SELECT`.

 ## Querying species